 In another study conducted on trained athletes (4), they did a cycling time trial at sea level.
 Later they did another at 3 and 10 days after climbing to 4.300 meters.
-Half of these athletes had carbohydrates during the test and the other half a placebo drink.
+Half of these athletes took carbohydrates during the test and the other half a placebo drink.

-But we must take into account another data from the study, which showed that the performance drop was less (almost a 20% difference from the placebo group) in the carbohydrate group.
+But we must take into account another data from the study, which showed that the performance drop was less (almost 20% difference from the placebo group) in the carbohydrate group.

-It is important to note that in this study the subjects were in a caloric deficit, something common in stays at height - since our body increases basal energy consumption, and the amount of energy for the same exercise is also increased -.
+It is important to note that in this study the subjects were in a caloric deficit, something common in stays in height - since our body increases basal energy consumption, and the amount of energy for the same exercise is also increased -.

 Conclusion: So you have to eat more carbohydrates?

-Therefore, for the same effort (for example, jogging at 5 min / km) the consumption of carbohydrates will be much higher when training in height, so supplementation would help to delay the depletion of glycogen and thus improve performance, or at least to mitigate the decline or loss of it.
+Therefore, for the same effort (for example, jogging at 5 min / km) the consumption of carbohydrates will be much higher when training in height, so the supplementation would help to delay the depletion of glycogen and thus improve performance, or at least to mitigate the decline or loss of it.